Vijay-VJS1/Recommender/README.md

 # Movie Recommender
-Recommends movies that are similar to the search
+Recommends movies that are similar to the search.
-Also shows the trending movies now
+Also shows the trending movies